sherobbedmyboots/malkoo/Offense/0_flow.md

 *** Get usernames and passwords for all applications/processes on box (MySQL?
 VNC? xyz)
 *** Print screen as you go, copy and paste konsole/terminal output

-9) Cleanup
+## Cleanup

-Scrub logfiles, clean exploits, hide backdoors, essentially we "wipe our fingerprints" from the system
+Scrub logfiles, clean exploits, hide backdoors

-10) Update maps and diagrams, and move to another system
+Update maps and diagrams, and move to another system